christopherrauh/christopherrauh.github.io/_posts/2022-10-24-Dog-Breed-Classifier.md

 We are using OpenCV's [Haar feature based cascade classifier](https://docs.opencv.org/3.4/db/d28/tutorial_cascade_classifier.html) to detect if an image contains a human face or not.
 Since our input images contain either dogs or human faces this is a first step to reach our goal.

 ### Keras
 [Keras](https://keras.io/) is a deep learning framework written in Python.
-It can be used to create Neural Networks in arelatively simple fashion ("Deep learning for humans" is one of their sloagans).
+It can be used to create Neural Networks in a relatively simple fashion ("Deep learning for humans" is one of their sloagans).
 However, Keras itself is not sufficient, for the actual execution (training and inference) of neural networks, a backend is needed.
 In our case (i.e. the Udacity lab environment), Tensorflow is used as the backend.

 Keras comes with a number of tools to process data and even provides a large number of pretrained models.